derwells/multithreaded-fileserver/docs/pg_2_execution.md

 \page pg_execution Execution

 # Write Thread
 All write actions are encapsulated in `worker_write()`.
 Before the critical section begins, the thread arguments are typecasted into an `args_t` pointer.
+The user input command is passed using `args_t.cmd`.
 After the critical section, the thread arguments are freed except for `out_lock` (see \ref pg_nonblocking "non-blocking master").

 ## Critical section
 The critical section is bounded by `args_t.in_lock` and `args_t.out_lock` (see lines !!!).
 A detailed explanation can be found in \ref pg_synchronization "synchronization".
+The user input command is passed using `args_t.cmd`.
 Below are the steps taken by the worker thread in executing a write command.
 1. The file is accessed using a `FILE` pointer `target_file`.
 The filepath is passed using the thread arguments.
 We use `r_simulate_access()` to introduce the specified delay.
 2. Write the user input to the targeted file (line !!!).
 We sleep 25ms per character in the user input (line !!!).
     - We use the append mode.
 This creates the file if it does not exist.

 # Read Thread
 All read actions are encapsulated in `worker_read()`.
 Before the critical section begins, the thread arguments are typecasted into an `args_t` pointer.
+The user input command is passed using `args_t.cmd`.
 After the critical section, the thread arguments are freed except for `out_lock` (see \ref pg_nonblocking "non-blocking master").

 ## Critical section
 The critical section is bounded by `args_t.in_lock` and `args_t.out_lock` (see lines !!!).
 A detailed explanation can be found in \ref pg_synchronization "synchronization".
 Below are the steps taken by the worker thread in executing a read command.